K-izme/Test_AgileOps/README.md

 Install and configure FastAPI on the App instance ( 10.100.0.100 ).

-First make the app instance can access apt, then pip3 install through proxy
+First make the app instance can access apt by doing the same thing with we have done with db instance, then pip3 install through proxy

 ```
 sudo apt install python3 python3-pip uvicorn python3-socks
 export ALL_PROXY=socks5://127.0.0.1:8080
 pip3 install fastapi uvicorn
 ```

-Prepare a basic API endpoint for verification and expose it securely.
+Prepare a basic API endpoint (in app folder) for verification and expose it securely.

-Prepare db for app
+Then ssh into db instance and prepare database for app
 ```
 CREATE DATABASE app_db;
 CREATE USER 'app_user'@'10.100.0.100' IDENTIFIED BY '...';